 17. Adoption of the Constitution

-17.1 Until the next AGM takes place the persons whose names and signatures appear at the bottom of this document shall act as the Management Committee referred to in this Constitution.
+17.1 Until the next AGM takes place the persons whose names appear below shall act as the Management Committee referred to in this Constitution.

 Friends of Ramsgate Seafront (FoRS)

 It is the responsibility of Management Committee members to :

 • Act within the constitution and the law – being aware of the contents of the group’s governing document and the law as it applies to The Friends of Ramsgate Seafront.